buddh4/lyvely/packages/applications/docs/docs/dev/framework/modules.md

 ## The Interface Package

-The primary role of the `interface` package is to define endpoint interfaces and model or DTO (Data Transfer Object) classes.
+The primary role of the `interface` package is to define endpoint interfaces and model classes.
 In certain instances, it also houses shared domain logic used between the API and web layers.
-The `interface` package is essentially a TypeScript library built using `rollup`.
+The `interface` package is essentially a TypeScript library built using [rollup](https://rollupjs.org/).

 In most cases, the `interface` package relies on two key dependencies: